FAQs

 Do I need to talk to the Student Resolution Advocate before I file a grievance?

 No, contacting the Student Resolution Advocate is not a required step in the grievance process.
-However, attempting to solve a concern informally and prior to filing a grievance may be desirable and effective.
-The Student Resolution Advocate may be helpful in identifying and explaining your concerns as you seek informal resolution.
+However, the SRA may help you think through how to solve a concern informally prior to filing a grievance, and can help you navigate the grievance system.

 -